nrfconnect/sdk-softbank-fota/doc/sample.rst

 Building and running
 ********************

-This sample can be found under the ``samples`` folder in the |addon| structure.
+This sample can be found under the ``sample`` folder in the |addon| structure.

 You can build this sample as a firmware image for a board target with the \*/ns variant (see the Requirements section above).
 In such cases, the sample has Cortex-M Security Extensions (CMSE) enabled and separates the firmware between Non-Secure Processing Environment (NSPE) and Secure Processing Environment (SPE).
-Because of this, it automatically includes the Trusted Firmware-M (TF-M).
+Because of this, it automatically includes Trusted Firmware-M (TF-M).

 To build the sample, follow the instructions in `Building an application`_ for your preferred building environment.
 See also `Programming an application`_ for programming steps and `Testing and optimization`_ for general information about testing and debugging in the nRF Connect SDK.